USERRA LAW, RIGHTS & REGULATIONS

 - Firing you because of your military obligation/time serving

-If you’re facing retaliation or discrimination on the basis of your service, the Employer Support of the Guard and Reserve (ESGR) is designed to resolve employment issues for current and former service members.
+If you’re facing retaliation or discrimination on the basis of your service — also known as military discrimination — the Employer Support of the Guard and Reserve (ESGR) is designed to resolve employment issues for current and former service members.
 For a formal investigation, the worker must contact the U.S. Department of Labor, which will work to hold the employer accountable and follow the law.

 As that process is underway, it’s advisable to retain a lawyer to make sure you are fully compensated for any unreceived benefits, raises, or time spent unpaid in litigation or during a job search.